 Women who have artificial heart valves may experience complications during pregnancy because:

-- Women who have an artificial heart valve need to take lifelong anticoagulant medication, and certain anticoagulant medications can be harmful to the fetus.
-There is controversy regarding the best anticoagulant regimen.*
+- Women who have an artificial heart valve need to take lifelong anticoagulant medication, and certain anticoagulant medications can be harmful to the baby.
+There is controversy about which anticoagulant medication regimen is best during pregnancy.*

-- During pregnancy, the risk of blood clots increases.
+- During pregnancy, there is an increased risk of blood clots.

-*Use of warfarin, heparin, aspirin, and combinations of these have been suggested and compared.
-The most recent recommendations from the European Heart Association suggest the use of heparin during first trimester followed by warfarin up to the 36th week of pregnancy, with subsequent replacement by heparin until delivery OR oral anticoagulation throughout pregnancy, until the 36th week, followed by heparin until delivery.
+*Use of warfarin, heparin, aspirin, and combinations of these anticoagulant medications have been suggested and compared.
+The most recent recommendations from the European Heart Association are to use heparin during the first trimester, followed by warfarin up to the 36th week of pregnancy, and subsequent replacement with heparin until delivery OR to use oral anticoagulation medication throughout pregnancy, until the 36th week, followed by heparin until delivery.

-Warfarin doses are less harmful if the dose is kept to less than 5 mg.
-In addition, other specialists have recommended the addition of low dose aspirin for women at high risk.
-(4-6)
+The use of warfarin is less harmful if the dose is kept to less than 5 mg.
+In addition, other specialists have recommended the addition of low-dose aspirin to treat women who are at high risk.

-If you have a prosthetic valve and are taking an anticoagulant medication, it is very important to be evaluated by a cardiologist before planning a pregnancy so you can discuss your potential risks and determine the best anticoagulant therapy.
+If you have a prosthetic valve and are taking an anticoagulant medication, it is very important to be evaluated by a cardiologist before planning a pregnancy.
+The cardiologist will talk to you about your potential risks and determine the best anticoagulant therapy routine for you.

 In addition, ask your doctor what precautions you should continue to follow to prevent endocarditis.